wekan/wekanstudio/docs/allboards.md

 6. I only use those GIF icons visible at webpage, resulting to smaller size, faster loading pages.
    No need to have all of Font Awesome.
 7. Profit, because of faster loader pages, and smaller bandwidth bills.

+### Alternatives to GIF

+- Unicode.
+But it does not show correctly at some browsers.
+- ASCII art.

 ### Demo